GetStream/swiftui-spring-animations/README.md

 ## 3 .interpolatingSpring(stiffness, damping)
 This allows you to create a spring animation that is based on stiffness and damping.
   * **Stiffness:**
     It is defined as the tensile strength of the spring.
-A higher stiffness will result in a snappier animation.
+A higher stiffness will result in snappier animations.
 This affects the force applied to the object
     and changes how quickly the object moves towards its target.
   * **Damping:** You can think of damping as the braking of a car or the back-drag frictional force on the surface the object is resting on.
 Its purpose is to     stop the object over time.
 It also affects the ability to overshoot the object. **Hint**: Start with a damping of 15 and stiffness of 170.
 Reducing the
-    damping to for example, 5 will create a spring animation that has a higher bounciness.
+    damping for example, to a value of 5 will create a spring animation that has higher bounciness.

 ### Chat message reactions: <a href="https://github.com/GetStream/swiftui-spring-animations/blob/main/SwiftUISpringAnimations/ReactionsViewInterpolatingSpringSD.swift"> Swift file</a>
 ![Chat message reactions ](https://github.com/GetStream/swiftui-spring-animations/blob/main/Misc/reactions.gif)